rickwassing/cicada-develop/docs/README.md

 This repository contains the source files for Cicada, an open source software for analysing actigraphy and data from other wearable devices.

+## Versioning

+We use [semantic versioning](http://semver.org/).
+Current verion is 0.1.2.
+Cicada is still in initial development.
+Anything may change at any time and the software should not be considered stable.

+## Authors

+-   **Rick Wassing**, Woolcock Institute of Medical Research, The University of Sydney, Australia - _Initial work_

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/rickwassing/cicada-develop/blob/master/docs/LICENSE) file for details

+## Acknowledgments

+In building Cicada, I have translated and adopted functionality from other open-source projects.
+I would kindly thank:

+-   Vincent T. van Hees and colleagues for their pioneering work on GGIR, an R-package to process accelerometry data.
+[Visit the GGIR CRAN repository](https://cran.r-project.org/web/packages/GGIR/index.html).
+-   Maxim Osipov, Bart Te Lindert, and German Gómez-Herrero for their work on the [Actant Activity Analysis Toolbox](https://github.com/btlindert/actant-1) and GeneActiv .bin file import functions.

 ## Getting Started

 Cicada is written in Matlab R2019b.
-I invite anyone to clone the source files and contribute to the project.
-If you don't have Matlab, and just want to use the software, download the compiled executables Cicada.exe (Windows) or Cicada.app (MacOs)from the [Cicada repository].
+I invite anyone to clone the repository and contribute to the project.
+If you just want to use the software, you don't need Matlab, just download the compiled executables Cicada.exe (Windows) or Cicada.app (MacOs)from the this [Cicada repository].

 The data from actigraphy and/or other wearable devices are stored in a structure, named 'ACT'.
-This structure is highly similar to that of the 'EEG' structure used in EEGLAB.
+This structure is highly similar to that of the ['EEG' structure](https://sccn.ucsd.edu/wiki/A05:_Data_Structures) used in [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php).

 ### 'ACT' data structure